ingerjm0/hifi-docs-review/04.script/07.client-entity-scripts/docs.md

 ## Attach a Client Entity Script to an Entity
 To attach a client entity script to an entity:
-1. In Interface, pull up your tablet or HUD and go to Create.
+1. In Interface, pull up your tablet or HUD and go to **Create**.
-2. Select the entity you'd like to script by either clicking on it in Interface or finding it in the Entity List.
+2. Select the entity you'd like to script by either clicking on it in Interface or finding it in the 'Entity List'.
-3. In the Create Tools, go to the Properties tab and scroll down to the Behavior section.
+3. In the **Create** app, go to the 'Properties' tab and scroll down to the 'Behavior' section.
 4. For Script, enter the URL to your client entity script.

 >>>>>For client entity scripts, the URL content must be available to every user who visits the domain.
 This means the URL should be a public http(s) URL, or an Asset Server (ATP) URL for the domain.
 It cannot be a file URL.
 The script property also accepts a string as input, allowing you to insert the code directly.